 Maybe I should just embrace abstinence for a spell.

-But I don’t want to be absitnent.
+But I don’t want to be abstinent.
 Jesus, fine, I’ll give it one more try.
-Forth time is the new black they say.
-(They don’t actually say that.
-Forever the optimist…)
+Forever the optimist, it seems.

 God help us all.
 We’ll get through it.
 But you have been warned…not for the faint at heart.